CanzonELaLa/subtitle-flip-punctuation-rtl/README.md

 This script should deal with double brackets, blocks such as "\<i\>" and "\<b\>", and ignore non subtitle lines in the srt file.

-Note: I use 'latin-1' instead of 'utf-8' because python seems to have some problems wit certain characters, and since the actual script doesn't care which encoding is used.
+Note: I use 'latin-1' instead of 'utf-8' because python seems to have some problems with certain characters, and since the actual script doesn't care which encoding is used.

 Example: